 One of the most important topic that a Santorini travel guide has to cover is the question of where to stay.
 Basically we can divide Santorini into 2 main parts, each of them have their pros and cons.

 The most popular side of Santorini is the western side.
 This is where you can have amazing views of the caldera and the volcano, not to mention the breathtaking sunset views!
 All of the luxury hotels are located along the caldera along with great restaurants and clubs.
+If you are interested in a nightlife guide check out the best things to do in Santorini at night!

 I think you can guess what the downside is: the price.
 This part of Santorini is really expensive.
 There is literally no limit when it comes to luxury hotels along the caldera, so if you wanna have a splurge during your holiday, you will definitely find it here!